riker2072/10LC/README.md

 Beta version 0.9 notes

 Advantage of this implementation is speed, but not using calc.
 ROM means some aspects of the calculator may seem different than original.
 Source code may be released at a later date after clean up.
 Recommended micro SD flash (to retain program, registers, etc.) - SanDisk Ultra 16GB SDHC.
 Card may need to be formatted.
+It can be used without a micro SD card, but programs and registers are not retained.

+To retain program and registers, press the OFF key (to the left of the + key).
+To prevent battery drain, turn the hardware switch located on top to the OFF position.
+The calculator automatically turns off (and retains current settings) after 3 minutes.
+To turn back on after an automatic shut off, press the RST (reset) button on the top left of the calculator.

 Features: